asbjornsabo/zephyr/tests/bluetooth/audio_shell/README.mic.rst

 Using the Microphone Controller
 ===============================

-When the btaudio stack has been initialized (:code:`btaudio init`), and a device has been connected, the client can be initialized by calling :code:`btaudio mics_client discover`, which will start a discovery for the MICS UUIDs and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).
+When the Bluetooth stack has been initialized (:code:`bt init`), and a device has been connected, the client can be initialized by calling :code:`mics_client discover`, which will start a discovery for the MICS UUIDs and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).